aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 ## Convert a Document with Round-trip Information

-The HTML format does not support many Microsoft Word features, and if we need to restore a document model as close to the original as possible, we need to save some extra information within the HTML file.
+The HTML format does not support numerous Microsoft Word features, and if we need to restore a document model as close to the original as possible, we need to save some extra information within the HTML file.
 Such information is also called "round-trip information".
 For this purpose, Aspose.Words provides an ability to export round-trip information when saving to HTML, MHTML, or EPUB using the [ExportRoundtripInformation](https://apireference.aspose.com/net/words/aspose.words.saving/htmlsaveoptions/properties/exportroundtripinformation) property.
-Saving the round-trip information enables to restore document properties such as tabs, comments, headers, and footers during the loading documents of the listed formats back into a **Document** object.
+Saving the round-trip information allows to restore document properties such as tabs, comments, headers, and footers during the loading documents of the listed formats back into a **Document** object.

 The default value is **true** for HTML and **false** for MHTML and EPUB: